Paul Flory

 Paul John Flory (June 19, 1910 – September 9, 1985) was an American chemist and Nobel laureate who was known for his work in the field of polymers, or macromolecules.
-He was a leading pioneer in understanding the behavior of polymers in solution, and won the Nobel Prize in Chemistry in 1974 "for his fundamental achievements, both theoretical and experimental, in the physical chemistry of macromolecules".
+He was a pioneer in understanding the behavior of polymers in solution, and won the Nobel Prize in Chemistry in 1974 "for his fundamental achievements, both theoretical and experimental, in the physical chemistry of macromolecules".

 Biography

 Personal life

-Flory was born in Sterling, Illinois, on June 19, 1910.
-He was raised by Ezra Flory and Nee Martha Brumbaugh.
+Flory was born in Sterling, Illinois, on June 19, 1910 to Ezra Flory and Martha Brumbaugh.
 His father worked as a clergyman-educator, and his mother was a school teacher.
-He first gained his interest in science from Carl W Holl, who was a professor in chemistry.
-Holl was employed in Indiana at Manchester College as a chemistry professor.
+His ancestors were German Huguenots, who traced their roots back to Alsace.
+He first gained an interest in science from Carl W Holl, who was a chemistry professor at Manchester College.
 In 1936, he married Emily Catherine Tabor.
-He and Emily had three children together; Susan Springer, Melinda Groom and Paul John Flory jr. They also had five grandchildren.
-All of his children pursued careers in the field of science.
-After graduating from Elgin High School in Elgin, Illinois in 1927, Flory received a bachelor's degree from Manchester College (Indiana) (now Manchester University) in 1931 and a Ph.D. from the Ohio State University in 1934.
-His first position was at DuPont with Wallace Carothers.
+They had three children together: Susan Springer, Melinda Groom and Paul John Flory, Jr. His first position was at DuPont with Wallace Carothers.
 He was posthumously inducted into the Alpha Chi Sigma Hall of Fame in 2002.
-Flory died on September 9, 1985 due to a massive heart attack.
+Flory died on September 9, 1985, following a heart attack.
 His wife Emily died in 2006 aged 94.

 Schooling

-Flory attended graduate school at the Ohio State University.
-He originally entered the University under the major of just physical science.
-The research for his work included the studies of photochemistry and spectroscopy.
-He completed his Ph.D. at Ohio State University in 1934.
-Durings his studies at Ohio State University, he discovered the understanding that as temperature decreases, the polymer ends up contracting.
-This leads to the establishment of forces balancing one another's temperature.
-He ended up with receiving a master's degree in organic chemistry.
-He received his masters in organic chemistry, rather than physics due to insecurity.
-After facing his fear, he was able to graduate in 1934 with his doctorate in physical chemistry.
-While receiving his doctorate, he was supervised by Herriacc Johnston with his thesis on photochemistry of nitric oxide.
-In 1934, after receiving his Ph.D, he joined the Central Department of Dupont and Company.
-Throughout this organization he gained an interest in the fundamentals of polymerization and polymeric systems.
-Flory discovered that polymers that are valid objects of scientific were proved contagious.
-He proved the hypothesis by Staudinger and Carothers, “polymers are in fact covalently linked macromolecules”.
-After the death of Carother in 1937, Flory was involved for two years at the Research Laboratory located in the University of Cincinnati.
+After graduating from Elgin High School in 1927, Flory received a bachelor's degree from Manchester College (now Manchester University (Indiana) in 1931 and a Ph.D. from the Ohio State University in 1934.
+He completed a years of master's study in organic chemistry under the supervision of Prof. Cecil E Boord, before moving into physical chemistry.
+Flory's doctoral thesis was on the photochemistry of nitric oxide, supervised by Prof. Herrick L. Johnston.